Free trade, Arctic, Russia may top Obama's Nordic agenda

 "This will be my main interest," Swedish Prime Minister Fredrik Reinfeldt said this month.
 "We are on the side of being pro-free trade in a Europe where you sometimes can find more calls for protectionism."

-Sweden, a middle-weight EU nation once famed for its image of cosy welfare and liberal social policies has moved closer to Washington after seven years of Reinfeldt's centre-right rule.
+Sweden, a middle-weight EU nation once famed for its image of cosy welfare and liberal social policies has moved closer to Washington after seven years of Reinfeldt's center-right rule.

 The EU's seventh largest economy now has a name for free trade, innovation and fiscal prudence.
-It has a big financial centre and a finance minister with influence in Europe.
+It has a big financial center and a finance minister with influence in Europe.

 "UPLIFT IN AMERICAN INTEREST"

-Sweden has moved closer to NATO, criticised Russian "soft power" in the region and tried to ensure its role as a regional powerbroker in the Arctic and former Soviet Baltic states.
-A row erupted this year when Russian bombers were reported to have flown near Sweden's borders, catching air defences off guard.
+Sweden has moved closer to NATO, criticized Russian "soft power" in the region and tried to ensure its role as a regional powerbroker in the Arctic and former Soviet Baltic states.
+A row erupted this year when Russian bombers were reported to have flown near Sweden's borders, catching air defenses off guard.

 Sweden's importance to Washington is growing, said Jan Joel Andersson, a senior research fellow at the Swedish Institute of International Affairs, citing shared interests like free trade.